 What’s the issue?

-As the COVID-19 coronavirus pandemic continues to evolve, many countries are starting to show signs of economic recovery and resumed growth.
-Some companies have changed their business model to adapt – e.g. by moving their business online, changing their products or services or implementing home or hybrid working policies.
-For some companies, the level of uncertainty and risk arising from the pandemic has decreased significantly and, in some cases, there may be indicators that an impairment loss recognised in a previous period may no longer exist or may have decreased.
+As the COVID-19 coronavirus pandemic continues to evolve, some companies have started to show signs of economic recovery and resumed growth.
+Some have changed their business model to adapt – e.g. by moving their business online, changing their products or services or implementing home or hybrid working policies.
+For these companies, the level of uncertainty and risk arising from the pandemic may have decreased significantly and, in some cases, there may be indicators that an impairment loss recognised in a previous period may no longer exist or may have decreased.
 Companies are required to assess at each reporting date (annual or interim) whether such indicators exist.
 [IAS 36.110]

 Reversing an impairment loss